 These lighting technologies are also used in other products.
 Most Jeep models also offer LED or Plasma Jeep halo fog lights.
 And halo headlight and fog light rings are not your only lighting options for your Jeep.
-LED lighting is also used in wheel lights, demon eyes kits, and rock lights - universal fitment products that can add even more to your vehicle's look.
+LED lighting is also used in wheel lights, demon eyes kits, and rock lights.

 Jeep Halo Light Manufacturers

 Our Jeep halo lights are manufactured by Oracle Lighting™ or LED Concepts™.
 If you're even remotely familiar with the auto lighting industry, you've most likely heard of at least one of these top brand names.

 LED Concepts™ hasn't been in business for that long, having opened their doors in 2013.
 That didn't stop them from growing at an incredible pace.
 In 2017, their success attracted the attention of a larger company that absorbed LED Concepts™, giving them access to more resources that they are using to continue to improve their products.
 As their name suggests, this company specializes in LED products.
 Their signature technology, Profile Prism, is used in their color changing LED halo headlight and fog light rings.

 Oracle Lighting™ has been making auto lighting accessories since 1999.
 This company makes halo headlight rings for a huge range of makes, models, and years, offering single color LED and Plasma rings and color changing halo rings with their colorSHIFT technology.
 Oracle™ is a trusted company, and we highly recommend this brand for any of your aftermarket lighting needs.